LornBKerr/lbk_library/README.md

 The **Element** class abstracts the basic functions to get, add, delete and update information in the database.
 The **ElementSet** is an iterable collection of Elements.
-These two class are to be subclassed to handle specific database collections.
+These two classes are to be subclassed to handle specific database collections.

 The **Validate** class provides validation functions for Booleans, Dates, Floats, Integers, and Text fields including minimum and maximum